ale627/ale627.github.io/important.md

 Why do you want to succeed at anything at all?
 Why be anything or do anything, when you could more easily be and do nothing?

-**It is in the human spirit to continually reach for richer experience.**  For a mortal with an ego (anyone), there is intense appeal in creating something which outlasts you.
+**It is in the human spirit to continually reach for richer experience.**  For a mortal with an ego (anyone), there is intense appeal in creating something which outlasts you - a legacy.
 It is a test of your abilities.

 Many goals require years of specific and concentrated effort and are mutually exclusive with other goals.
 You can't achieve them all, so which goals are the most important to you?